-56 Here would be a good place to pause to discuss grace in much more detail.
+62 Here would be a good place to pause to discuss grace in much more detail.
 The author's views are laid out in considerable detail in The Holy Spirit and Revolutionary Grace.
-These views are somewhat expanded on in Do We Teach Another Gospel?
+These views are somewhat expanded on in his unpublished manuscript Buried Talents.
 It would take too many pages to answer all the questions here, but those two books are pretty thorough.